xuanhao44/Self-Stabilization/note_2_2.md

 Proof:

-In accordance with lemma 2.2, a configuration $c$ in which all the $x$ variables have the same value is a safe configuration for $ME$ and Dijkstra’s algorithm.
-There are $n + 1$ possible values that can be stored in each of the $x$ variables.
+In accordance with lemma 2.2, a configuration $c$ in which all the $x$ variables have the same value is a safe configuration for $ME$ and Dijkstra's algorithm.
+There are $n+1$ possible values that can be stored in each of the $x$ variables.
 Thus, there are $n+1$ different safe configurations.

 Now we have a configuration $c$ in which all the $x$ variables have the same value.